Launching > Launch from a form

 - A process template where you want to add a starting form.

-- To know what information you need to collect before the process starts.
+- Clear understanding of what information you need to collect before the process starts.

-Kick-off forms are forms attached to the very beginning of a Tallyfy template.
-They ensure you collect all the necessary starting information before the main workflow tasks begin.
+Kick-off forms attach to the beginning of Tallyfy templates, ensuring comprehensive information collection before main workflow tasks commence.

 - Go to the Templates library.